Sheltering in a disused burrow this adult specimen, with an

 yellow.
 The snout is short, the eyes relatively large, and the lips mottled.

-This is an uncommon to rare species, with a distribution limited to forested
+This is considered an uncommon species, with a distribution limited to forested

 and Peninsular Malaysia.